Yale-BIM/f21-assignments/assignment-3/README.md

     Make sure to **submit your ROS bag to Canvas** as part of this assignment.
 You don't need to and you shouldn't commit the bag to your repository!
 Otherwise, you will make your repository unnecessarily heavy.

+- **III-4.** Explain in your report what happens with the projection of the target on the image when the target is behind the camera?
+Why is the image changed?
+To visualize this result, you can launch the `generate_target.launch` script with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's "base_footprint" frame.
+Then check the image that your node generated.

-- **III-4.** Modify your virtual_camera.py node so that the circle is only drawn if the target is in front of the camera.
+- **III-5.** Your virtual camera could so far see behind it, but real cameras don't do that.
+Modify your virtual_camera.py node so that the circle is only drawn if the target is in front of the camera.
 That is, the circle should be drawn only if the Z component of the target's position is positive in the camera coordinate frame.
-Explain in your report how you modified your code to take into account these situations.

-    > Tip: You can test that your virtual camera is working properly by launching the `generate_target.launch` with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's base_footprint frame.
-Run the launch file with the target behind the robot's camera to see if your generated image matches the render by the camera plugin in RViz, as in question III-2.
+If the Z component is zero or negative, have your node print a warning message:

+    ```python
+    # example warning
+    print("Warning: Target is behind the camera (z={})".format(z))
+    ```

-- **III-5.** Modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it computes the outline of the target as seen by the camera and projects points on that outline onto the image.
+- **III-6.** Modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it computes the outline of the target as seen by the camera and projects points on that outline onto the image.
 Note that the shape of the outline depends on the relative position of the target in the camera frame.